gerpark/ftsim/docs/source/usage.rst

 Automatic transports with orders
 --------------------------------

-Starting in automatic mode means as well checking for free taskorders.
+Starting in automatic mode means as well checking for free Taskorders.
-If there is one, the taskorder is assigned to a workstation, if there is one available.
+If there is one, the taskorder is assigned to a `Workstation`, if there is one available.
 Each task belonging to that taskorder contains just the name of a Transport Unit.
 If that LE is located in a storage area, the task will be started, which means, the LE receives the target from the corresponding taskorder.